 AWF protects a variety of species — including many facing extinction — by helping local people and wildlife learn to live together.
 Some of the foundation’s work includes training rangers, using sniffer dogs and empowering communities.

 Almost 87 cents of every dollar donated goes toward conservation programs in Africa.
-During the 2016 fiscal year, AWF had 12.3 million acres of land under improved conservation management and supported 60 species research and conservation projects.
+During the 2016 fiscal year, AWF had 12.3 million acres of land under improved conservation management and supported research and conservation projects for 60 species.

 2. Best Friends Animal Society